John de Fressingfield: Career in decline; last years

 From about 1317 his career was clearly on a downward path: he had no influential patrons in England and had evidently lost touch with Wogan, who retired as Justiciar of Ireland in 1313.
 He never obtained the permanent place on the English Bench for which he had evidently hoped, and he was now advancing in years.
 He ceased to sit on judicial commissions and did not attend meetings of the Privy Council, of which he may no longer have been a member.
 He was now heavily in debt: he sold some of his lands and borrowed large sums of money which he could not repay, leading to litigation with his creditors.

 No doubt in a last effort to restore his fortunes, he attached himself to the bitterly unpopular royal favourites, Hugh Despenser the Elder and his son Hugh Despenser the Younger, during the political conflicts of the early 1320s, but the result of this attempt to rehabilitate himself politically was a humiliating failure.
 In the fighting in South Wales which led to the Despencers' exile in August 1321 John, who had some military experience, was captured and imprisoned.
 In the following year, with the Despensers restored to royal favour, he was freed on payment of a ransom.

 He seems to have died soon after his release, and certainly well before the final downfall and execution of the Despensers in 1326.

 Family

 He married firstly, before 1294, Alice, who was English and probably died in 1301, and secondly, shortly after 1302, Joan de Bermingham, widow of Myler de Bermingham, whose dower lands brought him a considerable addition to his holdings, although it also involved the couple in a lawsuit with her first husband's father, Peter de Bermingham, Lord of Athenry.
-John had at least one son by his first marriage, also named John, who is recorded as acting for his father as his attorney, and he is also thought to have had at least one grandson (yet another John), but the family seems to have died out within a generation or two.
+John had at least one son by his first marriage, also named John, who is recorded as acting for his father as his attorney, and he is also thought to have had at least one grandson (yet another John), but the family seems to have died out within a few generations.